decipher2k/Windows-AI-Assistant/README.md

 <h3>Keyword Detection:</h3><br>
 There is now a keyword detection using Windows Speech Recognition.<br>
 It can be good to use it in a noisy environment, like when watching TV or listening to music to prevent speech recognition quota draining.<br>
 Keyword detection sets the keyword to "Computer", which can't be changed.
-Reliability differes between systems.<br>
+Reliability differes between systems.<br><br>
 Recognition quality can be enhaced by training:<br>
 https://www.tenforums.com/tutorials/120674-add-delete-change-speech-recognition-profiles-windows-10-a.html<br>
 To access the control panel in Windows 11, hit the "Windows" key and enter "control panel".